RengarajR404/calculator/README.md

 Added naturalExponential Function Rengaraj R

 ### Note that the code in this repository is not written by me.
-This repository is created as part of the Discover git workshop organized by6 me and my team under the bammer of ascii club.
+This repository is created as part of the Discover git workshop organized by me and my team under the bammer of ascii club.